[Please scroll down for Purim Readings]

 Remember the Wicked for their Evil

-When the Holy One, blessed be He, mentions Moses, He remembers him for good: “Then He remembered the days of old, of Moses, and His people, saying, ‘Where is He who brought them up out of the sea with the shepherd of His flock?
-Where is He who put His holy spirit in him?’”
-(Isaiah 63:11)
+When the Holy One, blessed be He, is cited by the Prophet, Moses is remembered: “Then one recalled the days of old, of Moses, and His people, saying, ‘Where is He who brought them up out of the Sea with the shepherd of His flock?
+Where is He who put His holy spirit in him’” (Isaiah 63:11)?

-But when He comes to mention the wicked, He remembers him for evil.
-And who was this?
-This was Amalek, for at the time when he came to make war on Israel, what did the Holy One, blessed be He, say to Moses?
-“Write this as a remembrance in the record, and present it in the hearing of Joshua, that I shall surely blot out the remembrance of Amalek from under heaven!”
-(Exodus 17:14) But Moses protested: Master of the universe, it should be the righteous, not the wicked, that are remembered!
-The Holy One, blessed be He, answered him: By your life, remembrance of the righteous to provide their reward in the world to come, and remembrance of the wicked to extract their punishment and to blot out their name, as is found in this portion: “Remember what Amalek did to you…” so that “you should blot out any remembrance of Amalek from under heaven.”
-(Deuteronomy 25:17-19)
+Moses is remembered for good, but He also remembers the wicked, Amalek.
+For at the time when Amalek attacked Israel, what did the Holy One, blessed be He, say to Moses?
+“Write this one [zot] as a remembrance in the record…” (Exodus 17:14)!
+Indeed Moses protested: Master of the universe, it should be the righteous, not the wicked, who are remembered!
+The Holy One, blessed be He, answered him: By your life both are to be remembered, remembrance of the righteous to provide their reward in the world to come, and remembrance of the wicked to blot out their name (in the world to come!), as is found in this portion, “Remember what Amalek did to you…,” and by so doing, “you should blot out any remembrance of Amalek from under heaven” (Deuteronomy 25:17-19)!

 Pesikta Rabbati Zachor 12